MKVuong/Battleship2017/ReadMe.txt

                               Battleship
 ========================================================================

-A personal project where I've spent about 2 weeks and just recently completed in early October of 2017.
-It was a great practice which involved usage of Object Oriented Programming, and many programming concepts within.
+A personal project I've developed recently in early October of 2017.
+It is the classic game 'Battleship' which features 2 bot difficulties.
+Project time took about a couple weeks.
+Also involves Object Oriented Programming.

 /////////////////////////////////////////////////////////////////////////////
 Game features